richeney/arm/modules/vnet.md

 * vnetAddressPrefixes (array of multiple address spaces)
 * dnsServers (array of DNS server IPs)
 * nsgResourceGroup (used in combination with the subnet objects)
+* defaultSubnetNSG (default NSG name to apply to subnets if not specified explicitly )

 ### Rich arrays and objects